How can I use a template?

 I recommend you to buy a professional template for Powerpoint or Keynote at:

-Why make your templates for Google Slides and not for Powerpoint?
+Why design your templates first in Google Slides and not in Powerpoint?

 - Because it's free to use and it works similar to PowerPoint: you can communicate your ideas with different presentation themes, fonts, embedded video, animations...